How many times have you thought you made the wrong choice?

 I live in a rental.
 There was a time I felt like a failure for not yet owning a home.
 I had not met the requirements about the life I had decided I was “supposed” to be living by the time I was “supposed” to be living it.

-I made the circumstance define my value & what I “deserved” to have or not to have.
-If I’d taken a step back, however, I would have seen the reality was different.
+If I’d taken a step back, however, I would have seen reality as I do now.
 I had many GOOD reasons for not being a homeowner today:

 - I knew I might delay homeownership as a result.